 1. Within 90 calendar days following the end of a program year, work with INDOT's Office of Finance, the district program funds manager, the transit operators and the FHWA in order to prepare a report with an annual listing of transportation improvement projects for which federal funds were obligated in the previous year and provide the listing to the public on paper and on the Delaware County website.
-This report will also provide information on the status of TIP projects for which federal funds were obligated, but the project was not yet reported as completed.
+This report will also provide information on the status of TIP projects for which federal funds were obligated.
 The status will indicate whether the project is completed, construction is pending, scheduled for construction at a later date or dropped from the TIP with federal obligation removed.
 The project progress will be reported for projects moving toward the construction phase.
 The listing will also include pedestrian and bicycle transportation facilities for which funds under 23 USC or 49 USC Chapter 53 were obligated in the preceding program year.